 The worst place for you and your family during hurricanes, tornados and severe storms accompanied by high winds is inside your RV or camper.
 And don’t forget to take your emergency bug out bag!

-Final thoughts on How to Protect Your RV from Hurricane or Storm Damage
+Final thoughts on protecting your RV from a hurricane or storm

-I hope all of these safeguarding tips help guide you to plan, prepare and protect your RV from hurricane damage.
-The point is to allow yourself enough time before the hurricane or severe storm arrives.
+These hurricane preparation tips should help guide you to properly plan, prepare and protect your RV from hurricane damage.
+The big thing is to get your RV protected way before the hurricane or severe storm even arrives.

-If you don’t know already, RVs are expensive to replace or repair and so is displacement.
-But, by taking care of these things will help minimize damage to your motorhome or camper so you can get back to enjoying your RV adventures.
-Your family will react on how you act.
-Make them a part of your storm preparation.
+RVs are expensive to replace or repair and so is displacement.
+But, by taking these much needed precautions will help minimize damage to your motorhome or camper.